01 of 07

 Mission Santa Clara de Asis was very successful at converting the Indians to Christianity, and the Fathers performed many baptisms.
 They taught their new converts the standard mission skills: cooking, sewing, and farming.
 By 1827, Mission Santa Clara de Asis had 14,500 head of cattle and 15,500 sheep.

 In May 1805, the fathers heard that some of the unconverted Indians were planning a massacre.
-They called for help from San Francisco and Monterey, but they found out that the rumor had been started by some Indians who wanted to frighten the fathers.
-In fact, Father Viader became close friends with an Indian named Marcelo after he defeated the man in a fight.
+They called for help from San Francisco and Monterey.
+Then they found out that it was a rumor started by some Indians who wanted to frighten the fathers.

 In 1818, an earthquake damaged the buildings.
 Fathers Viader and Catala built a temporary adobe church that was used until 1825.